IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 ## Comparison with LEDBAT and TFWC in TCP {#ledbat-tfwc}

-The core SCReAM algorithm has similarities to the concepts of self-clocking used in TCP-friendly window-based congestion control {{TFWC}} and follows the packet conservation principle.
+The core SCReAM algorithm, which is still similar in SCReAMv2, has similarities to the concepts of self-clocking used in TCP-friendly window-based congestion control {{TFWC}} and follows the packet conservation principle.
 The packet conservation principle is described as a key factor behind the protection of networks from congestion {{Packet-conservation}}.

 The congestion window is determined in a way similar to LEDBAT {{RFC6817}}.
 LEDBAT is a congestion control algorithm that uses send and receive timestamps to estimate the queuing delay (from now on denoted "qdelay") along the transmission path.
 This information is used to adjust the congestion window.
 The general problem described in the paper is that the base delay is offset by LEDBAT's own queue buildup.
 The big difference with using LEDBAT in the SCReAM context lies in the facts that the source is rate limited and that the RTP queue must be kept short (preferably empty).
 In addition, the output from a video encoder is rarely constant bitrate; static content (talking heads, for instance) gives almost zero video bitrate.
 This yields two useful properties when LEDBAT is used with SCReAM; they help to avoid the issues described in {{LEDBAT-delay-impact}}: